Nino Vitale: COVID-19 and impeachment

 He further criticized DeWine and Ohio Department of Health Director, Amy Acton, on Twitter, stating that the push for masks was a result of fear and propaganda, calling Acton an "unelected globalist", for which he received criticism for using an anti-Semitic slur.

 Vitale previously drew controversy after appearing several times in interviews with an anti-vaccination group, Ohio Advocates for Medical Freedom, where he claimed one of his children had a vaccine injury.

-On June 25, 2020, Vitale posted a debunked video recording onto YouTube to demonstrate the negative effects of wearing masks.
+On June 25, 2020, Vitale posted a debunked video recording on YouTube to demonstrate the negative effects of wearing masks.
 In the video, Vitale showed three young people placing an industry-grade gas detection unit under their masks and in front of their noses and mouths as they breathe.
 Vitale stated that the alarm triggered by placing the unit inside the masks indicates a decline in oxygenation and that the subsequent measurement on the unit's screen falls below the OSHA threshold for acceptable oxygenation.

 In July, he urged his constituents not to get tested for Coronavirus.

-In August 2020, during the coronavirus pandemic, he joined John Becker, Candice Keller, and Paul Zeltwanger in sponsoring a move to impeach against Mike DeWine, Ohio's Republican governor.
+In August 2020, during the coronavirus pandemic, he joined John Becker, Candice Keller, and Paul Zeltwanger in sponsoring a move to impeach Mike DeWine, Ohio's Republican governor.
 The move was widely and immediately panned on both sides of the aisle and by legal scholars and commentators.
 Ohio Republican Party Chair Jane Timken "issued a scathing condemnation of the trio of conservatives", calling the move “a baseless, feeble attempt at creating attention for themselves.”
 Ohio House Speaker, Republican Bob Cupp, called it an "imprudent attempt" to cause "a state constitutional crisis".
 Legal scholar Jonathan Entin said the proposal "means that we’ve distorted our understanding both of what impeachment is supposed to do and how people – especially, elected officials – are supposed to disagree with each other.
 Do we really want to say that the government can't act in an emergency because the officials are afraid that if they do anything, they'll be removed from office?
 Of course, if they don't do anything, maybe the response is going to be ‘Well you should be impeached for not acting.'
 CNN's Chris Cillizza analyzed it as one of several examples of how Donald Trump had politicized public health matters to the point Republican lawmakers felt they needed to make extreme and pointless moves in order to satisfy the base.
 DeWine responded by recommending his foes visit a hospital and talk to nurses.

 Vitale is employed by his wife's family business, Johnson Welded Products.
 This company received between $2–5M from the federal government as part of the Payroll Protection Program.